moehriegitt/hob3l/doc/scadformat.md

-However, neither the OpenSCAD syntax nor the syntax description make it immediately clear which thing is the 'first non-empty' child, because even an empty `group(){}` is skipped, and even recursively so.
+However, neither the OpenSCAD syntax nor the syntax description make it immediately clear which thing is the 'first non-empty' child, because even an empty `group(){}` and empty 'linear_extrude(){}' are skipped, and even recursively so.
 Essentially, you need semantics to identify the children correctly, which I find is an ugly mix of meta levels.

 The parser of `hob3l` spends quite some effort on determining which one is the first non-empty child of `difference`.
 Whether it does